Apprenticeship Standard: Professional Accountancy/Taxation Technician Level 4 Apprenticeship

 Employers have the flexibility to set their own minimum entry requirements and may want to increase their criteria.

-- Support the apprentice to gain new skills in accordance with the Apprenticeship Standard
+- Support the apprentice to gain new skills.

 Apprentices completing this apprenticeship have a number of progression options for accountancy and tax qualifications including the Level 7 Professional Accountant Higher Apprenticeship*.